consensus-shipyard/spacenet/deployment/README.md

 ### `start-bootstrap.yaml`

-Starts the bootstrap node and downloads its identity to localhost.
+Starts the bootstrap node and downloads its identity to localhost (using setup.yaml).
-Assumes the host has been set up and the genesis block has been generated (using setup.yaml and generate-genesis.yaml respectively).

 Applies to the bootstrap host by default, unless other nodes are specified using --extra-vars "nodes=..."